facundopadilla/sql2nosql/README.md

 ### ⚠️ Attention:

-It is not yet implemented with PostgreSQL and SQLServer, but will be tested with those databases soon.
-For the moment, it works with MySQL, MariaDB and SQLite3.
+It is not yet implemented with PostgreSQL, SQLite3 and SQLServer, but will be tested with those databases soon.
+For the moment, it works with MySQL and MariaDB.

 ## How to use 🤓
 #### Basic usage